patrup/mcp-libre/README.md

 ## 📂 Repository Structure

-This repository is well-organized into logical directories:
+This repository is organized into logical directories:

 - **`src/`** - Core MCP server implementation
 - **`tests/`** - Test suite and validation scripts